klauer/epics-sumo-mirror/doc/reference-sumo.rst

 It creates a new configuration for sumo.
 DIRECTORY must not yet exist and is created by this command.
 This command takes all settings and command line options but sets dbdir to DIRECTORY/database.
 It also sets builddir to DIRECTORY/build.
-TEMPLATE determines how the dependency databasse file is created.
+TEMPLATE determines how the dependency database file is created.
 Currently 2 values are known:

 empty